 Essential Amino Acids (EAAs)

-Additionally, since EAAs are naturally-occurring amino acids in their purest forms, they are typically low-to-zero calorie, allergen-friendly, gluten- and lactose-free, don’t spike blood glucose, and are often made from plant sources.
+And since EAAs are naturally-occurring amino acids in their purest forms, they are typically allergen-friendly, gluten- and lactose-free, don’t spike blood glucose, and are often made from plant sources.

 P.S.
 If you’re surprised we didn’t list BCAAs as a healthy protein source, check out our article on EAAs vs. BCAAs to learn why.